 Whether the stage is set for a dark atmosphere, or brighter than the rainbow, the colored LCD of the RD800 is a user-friendly interface, and all the knobs for the panel have LED indicators to enhance visibility.

-Below, please take a look at some of the best selling stage pianos currently available for sale on Amazon:
+Below, please take a look at some of the best selling stage pianos currently available online:

 The PHA-4 Keyboard